OHM Advisors is committed to the academic success of women and minority students.

 How to Apply

-• Click the "APPLY" button below to submit an online application.
-Applications received after the cut-off date listed above will automatically roll to the next scholarship year.
+Click the "APPLY" button below to submit an online application.

-• Write a 1-page essay in response to one of four questions listed on the application and save it as a PDF for submission
+Write a 1-page essay in response to the essay prompt listed on the application and upload it as a PDF for submission

 It can take some time to obtain your transcripts from your school and complete your 1-page essay.
 Start early so you'll have plenty of time to complete the requirements and submit your application before the deadline.